-A he history of Honduras is long, complex, and Recently the country suffered a devastating coup beyond our expertise.
-In order to understand d'etat.
-In 2009, the Honduran military removed elected the impacts of mining in Honduras, though, president Manuel "Mel" Zelaya from office and the it's important to consider some context about the country.
-Human rights observers believe the coup must country.
-In this section, we share some information have had at least tacit approval from the United States. that we've found relevant to this inquiry, and encourage The United States and Honduras share a significant all readers to do their own research.4 military base in nearby Palmerola,9 and while the UN, European Union, the Organisation of American States, Honduras gained independence from Spain in 1821, and initially the U.S.'s own Ambassador, all condemned and for most of the period since, has been significantly the coup as illegal, the U.S. State Department under in the United States' sphere of influence.
-The U.S. has Secretary Clinton worked behind the scenes to a major economic, diplomatic, and military presence, undermine efforts to restore Zelaya to office.10 As and numerous U.S.-based corporations do business NPR reported, in Honduras.
+he history of Honduras is long, complex, and beyond our expertise.
+In order to understand the impacts of mining in Honduras, though, it's important to consider some context about the country.
+In this section, we share some information that we've found relevant to this inquiry, and encourage all readers to do their own research.4

+Honduras gained independence from Spain in 1821, and for most of the period since, has been significantly in the United States' sphere of influence.
+The U.S. has a major economic, diplomatic, and military presence, and numerous U.S.-based corporations do business in Honduras.
 You may have heard the term "banana republic."
-That term originated "as a way to describe the experiences of many countries in Central America, whose economies and politics were dominated by U.S.-based exporters."5 Echoes of that idea can be heard still in the statements of Honduras' current president, which we'll discuss further below.
+That term originated "as a way to describe the experiences of many countries in Central America, whose economies and politics were dominated by U.S.-based exporters."
+Echoes of that idea can be heard still in the statements of Honduras' current president, which we'll discuss further below.

-The effects of the coup were disastrous, for democracy and environmental activists especially.
-"People were The power of Honduras, at least in economic terms, beaten, tortured, disappeared, jailed illegally," said is small compared to the United States economy and Karen Spring in the Guardian coverage.
-"There were even large international mining companies.
+The power of Honduras, at least in economic terms, is small compared to the United States economy and even large international mining companies.
 The overall poverty rate is extremely high, 73.6% in 2021.
-And the no conditions for free and fair elections; there was no national debt is around \$16 billion, about half of the peaceful transition."12 What followed, according to observers, was a period "of brutal, corrupt, 'open-forentire national GDP.6 (For reference, spending in the global-business' regimes fully supported by the U.S. and state of Minnesota alone is about \$50 billion per year.)7 Canada."13 Honduras remains a significantly export-dependent economy, exporting \$9.22B in products in 2021-half of which went to the United States.
-Major exports Between 2009 and 2015, the Inter-American include coffee, knit t-shirts and sweatshirts, palm oil, Commission on Human Rights found that union bananas, and gold.8 Ethnically, Honduras is majority workers, lawyers, LGBT people, and environmental
+And the national debt is around \$16 billion, about half of the entire national GDP.6 (For reference, spending in the state of Minnesota alone is about \$50 billion per year.)7 Honduras remains a significantly export-dependent economy, exporting \$9.22B in products in 2021-half of which went to the United States.
+Major exports include coffee, knit t-shirts and sweatshirts, palm oil, bananas, and gold.8 Ethnically, Honduras is majority